SkyWalkerMM26/Professional-README-Generator/README.md

 ## Installation

-INPUT
+* Download package.JSON by running 'npm init -y' in terminal.
+* Install inquirer by running 'npm i inquirer@8.2.4' in terminal.

 ## Usage

-INPUT

-## Contributing

-INPUT

 ## Tests

-INPUT
+Open the index.js file in terminal and enter in 'node index.js'.

 ## Questions
-If you have any questions, open an issue or contact me directly at INPUT.
-You can find more of my work at INPUT.
+If you have any questions, open an issue or contact me directly at myia_moua26@yahoo.com.
+You can find more of my work at https://github.com/SkyWalkerMM26.